This year's Town-Wide Read is Hidden Figures by Margot Lee Shetterly.

 Dr. Cynthia Carter is a psychiatrist currently practicing at Harvard University Health Services and is affiliated with Boston Medical Center.
 She is a graduate of Howard University and a member of Alpha Kappa Alpha, both of which are featured in the book, Hidden Figures.

-Jodi B. Perron’s dream as a young girl was to work for NASA, but she did not receive any encouragement for her ambitions.
-It wasn’t until 1994, when she was married with children and working fulltime, that she started taking classes at CCRI.
-In 2012 Perron applied to the National Community College Aerospace Scholars program, a highly selective program that brings applicants from all over the country to the Johnson Space Center in Houston or the Jet Propulsion Laboratory in Pasadena, Calif., to work with NASA engineers on a mock space exploration project.
-She graduated in May 2017 with a degree in Computer Programming and a 3.9 GPA.
-Her NASA experience inspired her to continue her education in the sciences, perhaps pursuing a bachelor’s degree in engineering.
+Jodi Perron's dream as a young girl was to work for NASA, but she did not receive any encouragement for her ambitions.
+It wasn't until 1994, when she was married with children and working fulltime, that she started taking classes at the Community College of Rhode Island (CCRI.)
+In 2012 Perron was accepted to the National Community College Aerospace Scholars program, a highly selective program that brings applicants from all over the country to the Johnson Space Center in Houston or the Jet Propulsion Laboratory in Pasadena, CA, to work with NASA engineers on a mock space exploration project.
+She graduated in May 2012 with a degree in Computer Programming and a 3.9 GPA.
+Her NASA experience inspired her to continue her education in the sciences.
+"I started my dream career as a Software Developer in 2013 shortly after graduation.
+I am still designing and maintaining health care information systems today."